-Interns are entitled to 16 calendar days annual leave per 6-month period inclusive of weekends (i.e. equivalent to 12 working days per 6 month period).
+Interns are entitled to 16 calendar days annual leave per 6-month period inclusive of weekends.
 Scheduling of leave is at the discretion of the employer in line with the NCHD contract.

 7.4 What is the educational leave entitlement for interns?